 Biography

-In Berlin he was mitarbeiter to Alessandro Carlini, and worked on a project involving Haus-Rucker-Co.
-On graduation he was awarded a scholarship hosted by the Museum of Soviet Architecture in Moscow.
-Nick was in partnership with Jonathan Stickland for twelve years.
-The work of their practice included a collaboration with Hamish Fulton at Tate Modern, and the design of a new-build ceramics studio for Grayson Perry.
+On graduation Nick worked for Powell-Tuck, Connor & Orefelt, after which he went into partnership with Jonathan Stickland for twelve years.
+The work of their practice included collaboration with Hamish Fulton at Tate Modern and a ceramics studio for Grayson Perry.
 Throughout the 1990's Nick was a visiting lecturer in interior design at the Glasgow School of Art.
+He has been invited to speak at various institutions including the Royal College of Art and the Central Academy of Fine Arts, Beijing.

 "Nick Coombe is of a new generation of architects blurring the boundaries between buildings and art" Daily Telegraph